 Three men pose for a photo while sitting in a doorway, one is displaying peace signs

-If you’d like to help with Savannah’s homeless situation, I suggest donating to Emmaus House Soup Kitchen.
+If you’d like to help make a difference, I suggest donating to Emmaus House Soup Kitchen.
+The facility offers a daily breakfast, hot showers, and laundry service to the unhoused.

-Parker’s House | A Home for Women is another much-needed planned development in Savannah.
+Parker’s House | A Home for Women is another fantastic place to send your money.

 Places to Stay Near City Market